Best ETFs for Roth IRAs

 Types of ETFs That Are Best for Roth IRAs

-If you have a brokerage account in addition to a Roth IRA, it's smart to hold tax-efficient funds in it.
-These funds will produce little dividends or interest.
-Therefore try to avoid high-yield ETFs in a regular brokerage account.
+If you have a brokerage account, it's smart to hold tax-efficient funds there.
+These funds will produce few dividends or little interest.

 Best ETFs for a Roth IRA

-Investors are wise to have a diverse mix of ETFs in their retirement accounts and there is not one particular type of ETF that should be held exclusively in a Roth IRA.
+You should have a diverse mix of ETFs in your retirement accounts.
+There is not one particular type of ETF that should be held only and always in a Roth IRA.

-Here are specific examples of ETFs that can work well in a Roth IRA or other retirement account:
+Here are specific examples of ETFs that can work well in a Roth IRA or other retirement account.

-- Bond ETFs: As with dividends, interest from bonds and bond funds are taxed as ordinary income.
-Since investments held in Roth IRAs are not taxed, bond funds can be smart ETF investments.
-For broad market exposure, a total bond index ETF like iShares Core U.S. Aggregate Bond (AGG) or a high-yield bond ETF like iShares iBoxx $ High Yield Corporate Bond (HYG) a good choices.
-Expenses for AGG and HYG are 0.04 percent and 0.49 percent, respectively.
+As with dividends, interest from bonds and bond funds is taxed as ordinary income.
+Since investments held in Roth IRAs are not taxed, bond funds can be good ETF investments.